The Hanging Tree (The Hunger Games song): Background and release

 "The Hanging Tree" was written by Suzanne Collins and originally appeared in her novel Mockingjay (2010); Jeremiah Fraites and Wesley Schultz from American indie folk band the Lumineers composed the track while production was handled by James Newton Howard.

 Schultz revealed that director Francis Lawrence instructed him to create a melody that could be "hummed or sung by one person" or "by a thousand people"; he also informed Schultz not to make the song "overly complicated".
 To Schultz, the song felt like an innocent nursery rhyme despite its dark undertones.
 Schultz and Fraites then submitted a "couple melodies in about a day and a half or two days" during the month of September 2013.
 Lawrence later contacted both Schultz and Fraites via text message that the melody was chosen for the film, saying, "It worked out great in the movie.
 We just shot the scene.
 [Jennifer] was really nervous but it went great."

 The lead protagonist Katniss Everdeen performs the song in the film, which is also heard over the closing credits.
 Jennifer Lawrence revealed on Late Night with David Letterman that she was anxious about singing the song in the film, citing her fear of "singing in front of other people" as her reason; she also disclosed that she cried on set when filming the scene.
-Francis confessed to Vulture that Jennifer Lawrence suggested New Zealand singer Lorde instead provide vocals for the track that she could lip sync to on film; Francis rejected this idea.
-In preparation, Francis sent Jennifer Lawrence to a vocal coach, in an effort to provide the actress with confidence; she also practiced singing "all day" for the scene.
+According to Francis, Jennifer Lawrence suggested that New Zealand singer Lorde could instead provide vocals and she could lip sync; Francis rejected this idea.
+In preparation, Francis sent Jennifer Lawrence to a vocal coach, in an effort to provide the actress with confidence; she recorded the scene in front of 150 crew members.

-"The Hanging Tree" was released as part of the film's score soundtrack on 24 November 2014; it is accompanied with a B-side titled "The Mockingjay".
+"The Hanging Tree" was released as part of the film's score album on November 24, 2014; it is accompanied by a B-side titled "The Mockingjay".
 The track does not appear on the original release of the film's soundtrack.
 However, due to the success of "The Hanging Tree", it was later added to the digital extended edition of the soundtrack as the 15th track.
 On 9 December 2014, "The Hanging Tree" was released as the second single from the soundtrack.
-Michael Gazzo released a remix of the song—titled "The Hanging Tree" (Rebel Remix)—on 15 December 2014.
+Michael Gazzo released a remix of the song—titled "The Hanging Tree" (Rebel remix)—on 15 December 2014.
 In an interview with Yahoo!
 Music, Gazzo commented that despite the track's dark tonality, he envisioned the song "uplifting an entire group of people to rise up.
 To unite."

+A new version of "The Hanging Tree" featuring vocals from American actress Rachel Zegler opened the first trailer to The Hunger Games: The Ballad of Songbirds & Snakes, the film adaptation of the prequel to The Hunger Games, in September 2023.
+The song was released on October 20, 2023, as the first single from the soundtrack album.
+Zegler, playing Lucy Gray Baird, sings the song in the film, which was done live on set.